 Creating a calculation

 Target Acquisition is one of the modes available for all JWST instruments within the ETC. To initialize a TA calculation, select Target Acquisition from the NIRSpec instrument drop-down menu.
-Once selected, the calculation will utilize a default scene and source.
-This can be changed at the users' discretion by accessing the Configuration pane where you can select the Scene tab to change the pre-defined TA source.
+Once selected, the calculation will load a default scene and source.
+This can be changed at the user's discretion by accessing the Scenes and Sources tab where the Select a Scene pane can be selected to change the pre-defined TA source.

 The ETC currently supports two TA modes: WATA and MSATA (Single Object).
-The WATA mode, which is appropriate only for WATA, always uses the S1600A1 aperture.
+The WATA mode always uses the S1600A1 aperture.
 The MSATA (Single Object), which is appropriate for MSATA standard TA calculations, does a full detector readout (no subarray) calculation using the MSA model.
-Both WATA and MSATA have a fixed number of groups (3), integrations (1), and exposures (1).
-The groups, integrations, and exposure parameters for NIRSpec TA are set by default and cannot be changed by the user in the ETC. Hence, to increase the S/N for either ETC TA mode, we recommend that users choose another star for TA, or select different filter and/or readout options in the instrument and detector configuration areas in the Calculation tab.
+Both WATA and MSATA have a fixed number of groups (3), integrations (1), and exposures (1) and cannot be changed by the user in the ETC. Therefore, to increase the S/N for either ETC TA mode, it is recommended that users choose another star for TA, or select different filter and/or readout options in the instrument and detector configuration areas in the Calculation tab.